tpltnt/tardygram/README.md

 # tardygram
-a simple instagram scraper script
+A simple instagram scraper script to get the image associated with an URL.